 As you learn more about the complexities of the process, you’ll likely find that having an experienced professional by your side through it all will be invaluable, especially if this is your first time being a surrogate.

 The surrogacy process has a lot of moving parts and surrogacy agencies are dedicated to making sure you have everything you need to have a safe and successful surrogacy experience.

 So, should you use a surrogacy agency to become a surrogate?
-To help you answer that question, let’s ask a few more questions first:
+Continue reading below to find out.

 What are Surrogacy Agencies?

 Agencies are also sometimes called surrogacy groups, centers, surrogacy programs or companies, but they all perform the same function — they act as a kind of “one-stop shop” for surrogates and intended parents.
 They coordinate all the services that both parties will need throughout the surrogacy process, so most people find that working with this type of professional is the safest and least stressful way to complete a surrogacy journey.

 Every agency will offer different services, but most offer: